 QB Kevin Glenn ends Lions TD drought in 26-9 win over Blue Bombers

-casino online Glenn ended the B.C.
+Religious tours we offer in of, jordan travel agencies.
+Glenn ended the B.C.
 Lions touchdown drought in fine fashion.

 Glenn threw for 261 yards and two TDs as the Lions downed the Winnipeg Blue Bombers 26-9 on Saturday night at B.C.
 Place Stadium.